bigcommerce/dev-docs/docs/api-docs/storefront/scripts-overview.mdx

 ## Notes

-- If you are injecting scripts into the checkout, you will need to update the scope to Checkout Content.
-The [store owner](https://support.bigcommerce.com/s/article/Store-API-Accounts#creating) can only create accounts.
+- If you are injecting scripts into the checkout, you will need to use the Checkout Content OAuth scope.
+For more about API accounts and OAuth scopes, see the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication).
 - Merchants will be able to see the scripts installed on the store in the Control Panel.
 Within the native tag manager, merchant actions are limited to viewing and deleting a script.
 - Scripts can be located in the header `{{head.scripts}}` or footer `{{footer.scripts}}`.
 - Scripts Manager is only for Stencil themes.
 Blueprint store users will still need to copy and paste in code.
 - The current visibility options are `storefront`, `checkout`, `all_pages`, and `order_confirmation`.
-- Scripts injected via the Scripts API will not render when you are developing a theme locally via Stencil CLI.
+- Scripts injected with the Scripts API will not render when you are developing a theme locally using Stencil CLI.
 - Each app can have 10 scripts.
 - You can install up to five scripts in a single call.